pgdr/samplitude/README.md

   than or equal to zero.
 If kappa is equal to zero, this distribution reduces to a uniform random angle over the range 0 to `2*pi`.

+We have a special infinite generator (filter) that works on finite generators:

+* `choice`,

+whose behaviour is explained below.

 ## A warning about infinity

 All generators are infinite generators, and must be sampled with `sample(n)`